monimaj89/Project4-Cake-Heaven/README.md

 2. As a registered user I want to:
 * Have access to my profile page
-* Be able to leave the products reviews
+* Be able to leave the reviews for purchased products
 * See my order history
 * Be able to update and save my personal info
+* Manage my email or change the password
 * Make purchase with my delivery info always filled

 3. As an admin I want to: